 Connect your Google Analytics property to your Ryte account to help you determine the importance of different issues, prioritize optimizations, and focus your SEO efforts on pages most valuable to your business.

 Integrating your Google Analytics Property with your Ryte project is a great way to help you prioritize your website optimizations.
-You can view Google Analytics data as an extra column in certain reports, and you can filter with Google Analytics metrics in all reports in Website Success.
+You can view Google Analytics data as an extra column in certain reports, and you can filter with Google Analytics metrics in all reports in Quality Assurance.
 Save time and resources by concentrating your SEO efforts on the pages that have the highest business value.

 Simply click on the button “add Google Analytics Data”.
 You see this button in every issue report, as well as in the project settings in the tab “Google services”.